ITP 210 Technical Writing

 ITT 241 Information and Communication Technologies

-This course provides students with the technical communications foundations to thrive in the digital workplace.
-The development of skills to produce clear and effective professional and technical documents using the basic principles of design and the conventions of organizing and disseminating technical information will be the focus.
-Students will learn a balance of practical knowledge for developing technical documents through access to advanced communication technologies.
-An introduction to developing informational graphics for print and E-media, evaluating and creating digital publications, designing and repackaging technical information into visual aids, and utilizing web publishing tools and resources will be covered.
-Lecture and lab.
+This course allows students to develop skills to produce clear and effective professional and technical documents.
+Students in this course will focus on both the basic principles of design, and the conventions of organizing and disseminating technical information.
+This course offers students a balance of practical knowledge for developing technical documents along with access to advanced communication technologies.
+Students in this course will be introduced to web publishing tools and resources; develop informational graphics for print and E-media; evaluate and create digital publications; and design and repackage technical information into visual aids.
+This course provides students with the technical communication foundations to thrive in the digital workplace.
 Offered fall.
 Cr 3.

 ITT 270 Introduction to Computer Hardware

 The goal of this course is to introduce the hardware components, and their respective functions, of microcomputer systems.
 Activities address the specification, assembly, upgrading, and maintenance of microcomputers.
 Assignments may include readings of articles and Web-based documents, discussions, tours, and hands-on activities dealing with microcomputer hardware.
 It is assumed that students will be proficient with personal computers.
 Offered on a two-year spring semester rotation.
 Cr 3.

 The goal of this course is to develop an understanding of computer networks and provide the basic background necessary for implementing and maintaining them.
 Topics include: cabling systems, the OSI model, LAN and WAN protocols and devices, Ethernet, Wi-Fi, TCP/IP, network security, and network virtualization.
 Prerequisite: ITT 181 or permission of instructor.
 Offered fall and spring.
 Cr 3.